 Gonzalez did not respond to a request for comment about the information in the FAQ in time for publication.

 Correction: This article was updated to reflect that a quote from Gonzalez was part of his email to students and not an email to The Chronicle, and the headline and article were updated to refer to "Housing and Residence Life" instead of "Housing and Residential Life."
-The Chronicle regrets the errors, which were made in editing.
+The Chronicle regrets the errors.
 The article was also updated to reflect that Gonzalez did not respond to a request for comment in time for publication.

 This story was updated at 5:54 p.m.
 Thursday to add information provided by Mary Pat McMahon.